 Braintree (owned by PayPal)

 Braintree is a subsidiary of PayPal.
-Braintree does not protect employees from viewpoint discrimination and has opposed North Carolina's bathroom bill in 2016.
+Braintree does not provide protections against viewpoint discrimination, and its parent company has pledged to vet vendors for LGBTQ+ policy.
 PayPal has shut down many accounts, such as the Christian crowdfunding platform GiveSendGo, for purportedly violating its "Acceptable Use Policy."
-It has banned users without warning for discussing biological differences between males and females.
-PayPal does not explicitly protect against viewpoint discrimination, and the company promotes the Equality Act.
+It has banned users without warning for discussing differences based on biological sex.
+Braintree covers the cost of "medically necessary transition-related care” for its employees and their children and advocates for the Equality Act.
 Moreover, PayPal partners with the Southern Poverty Law Center and the Anti-Defamation League (ADL) to help police charitable organizations by defining "hate groups" and acceptable conduct.
 PayPal also funds the American Civil Liberties Union (ACLU) and Planned Parenthood.
 For these reasons, Braintree receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.